-- Sourcewise partners with Nonprofit Leads & San Jose City Council Partners on Food Distribution in response to the Pandemic (March 2020 - present) - Director of Public Authority, Edith Gong, served as President Elect (August 2023-Decmeber 2023) of the California Association of Public Authorities for IHSS (CAPA) and serves as the CAPA Board President.
-(January 2024-present) - Chief Executive Officer of Sourcewise, Aneliza Del Pinal, served as Vice Chair on the Santa Clara County Citizens Advisory and Citizens Watch Dog Committee Valley Transportation Authority, providing guidance and leadership on the impact of transportation services for seniors.
-(2019) - Sourcewise participates in the California State Digital Inclusion workgroup in response to the pandemic.
-(April 2020 - present) - Community Development Director, Linda Phillips, is a member of the Santa Clara County Digital Inclusion Workgroup (July 2021-present) - Community Development Director, Linda Phillips, is a member of the Advisory Panel for Santa Clara County Employment Connections, a volunteer work experience (November 2021 - present) - Health Insurance Counseling and Advocacy Program Director, Marcelo Espiritu, served on the California Department of Aging HICAP Fall Training as a panel member and serves as a Planning Committee Member (2022-2023) - Director of Public Authority, Edith Gong, serves as Board Vice President of the Chinese Historical Cultural Project (CHCP), a non-profit, all volunteer organization (2020-present) - Director of Community Development, Linda Phillips is a member of the Bay Area Digital Inclusion Coalition (May 2022-present) - Director of South County Services, Rosie Jimenez participates as a member of the Case Management Society of America (2015-present).
+- Sourcewise partners with Nonprofit Leads & San Jose City Council Partners on Food Distribution in response to the Pandemic (March 2020 - present) - Director of Public Authority, Edith Gong serves as the California Association of Public Authorities for IHSS CAPA Board President.
+(January 2024-present) - Sourcewise participates in the California State Digital Inclusion workgroup in response to the pandemic.
+(April 2020 - present) - Community Development Director, Linda Phillips, is a member of the Santa Clara County Digital Inclusion Workgroup (July 2021-present) - Community Development Director, Linda Phillips, is a member of the Advisory Panel for Santa Clara County Employment Connections, a volunteer work experience (November 2021 - present) - Director of Public Authority, Edith Gong, serves as Board Vice President of the Chinese Historical Cultural Project (CHCP), a non-profit, all volunteer organization (2020-present) - Director of Community Development, Linda Phillips is a member of the Bay Area Digital Inclusion Coalition (May 2022-present) - Health Insurance Counseling and Advocacy Program Director, Marcelo Espiritu serves as a California Department of Aging HICAP Fall Training Planning Committee Member (2023present) - Director of South County Services, Rosie Jimenez participates as a member of the Case Management Society of America (2015-present) - Health Insurance Counseling and Advocacy Program Director, Marcelo Espiritu, served on the California Department of Aging HICAP Fall Training as a panel member (2022) - Chief Executive Officer of Sourcewise, Aneliza Del Pinal, served as Vice Chair on the Santa Clara County Citizens Advisory and Citizens Watch Dog Committee Valley Transportation Authority, providing guidance and leadership on the impact of transportation services for seniors.
+(2019) - Chief Executive Officer, Aneliza Del Pinal, serves as a Board Member of the California Association of Area Agencies on Aging.
+(2019 - present) - Chief Executive Officer, Aneliza Del Pinal, served on the California Department of Aging's CA 2030 Project Steering Committee (October 2022-December 2023)